 - Unlike the Nissen Fundoplication, patients are more able to belch and vomit in cases of need and experience less bloating and trapped gas.

 - The downside to the LINX is that there is very specific criteria for those who would benefit, as determined by the patient’s preoperative pH monitoring and manometry testing.
 Patients with larger hiatal hernias will be considered on a case-by-case basis.

-- We do not know the safety or efficacy of the links device in patients with Ferris Barrett’s esophagus, severe esophagitis, other implanted medical devices, and more.
+- We do not know the safety or efficacy of the LINX device in patients with Barrett’s Esophagus, severe esophagitis, other implanted medical devices, and more.

 - Further, because this is a medical device, there is a small chance of device failure which includes slipping, also known as migration, or the routing into the esophagus.
 Either of these complications require a revisional surgical procedure.